Nepal Solukhumbu Sundar Peak 5000m and Sumna Pass 5400m

 Pano of the Sunma Pass bc

-looking down the Lunag Glacier
+Looking down to the Lunag Glacier

 The views are becoming spectacular.

-The peaks of the upper Rowaling and Menlungtse Basin
+The peaks of the upper Rowaling and Menlungtse Basin from the ascend to the Sumna Pass.

-Jobo Lecoultre and Pankbuk North
+Jobo Lecoultre and Pankbuk North.

-The glacier leading to the pass
+The glacier leading to the Sumna Pass.
+The pass is getting closer.

-The mountains in Tibet including Menlungtse are now visible on the horizon
+The mountains in Tibet including Menlungtse are now visible on the horizon.

 Menlungtse in Tibet